NgChris415/NgChris415/README.md

 - 👋 Hi, I’m Chris, @NgChris415
-- 🌱 I’m currently learning HTML, CSS, & Javascript
+- 🌱 I'm just finished up at CodingDojo with emphasis in full stack Python, other languages inclue HTML, CSS, Javascript
 - 📫 How to reach me ngchris415@gmail.com

 <!---